 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Adenocarcinoma (AD-uh-no-kar-suh-NO-muh): Cancer that starts in gland cells.
 Most stomach cancers are adenocarcinomas.

 Biopsy (BY-op-see): Taking out a small piece of an abnormal area to see if there are cancer cells in it.

 Endoscopy (en-DOS-kuh-pee): The use of a thin, flexible tube with a lens or tiny video camera on the end to look inside the body.

 Gastric (GAS-trick): Of or referring to the stomach.

-Metastasis (muh-TAS-tuh-sis): Cancer cells that have spread from where they started to other places in the body.
+Metastasis (muh-TAS-tuh-sis): The spread of cancer from where it started to other parts of the body.

 Last Revised: January 22, 2021